Pottarr/SE17-Pre-Rust-Session/Lectures/Day1/Day1.md

 ## Commenting Code

-In rust we use double forward slashes `//` to comment code.
+In Rust we use double forward slashes `//` to comment code.

 For example,